SuperOfficeDocs/superoffice-docs/docs/service/automated-tasks/ejtermsetup.md

 * --base-path: By setting this you can override the suggestion you get for basePath when running ejTermSetup.
 * --unix-socket: Obsolete - no longer in use
-* --config-file: Path to the config file which ejTermSetup can use for input values.
+* --config-file: Path to the config file that ejTermSetup can use for input values.
 Makes it possible to run ejtermsetup.exe without user input.
 * --noconfirm: When this is set we will use the default values for questions asked, like use MSSQL database and so on.
 * --delete-tables: Obsolete - no longer in use and will be removed